-Throwing or casting any object into, upon or against any building, structure, motor vehicle or at any person is prohibited.

-This policy shall not prohibit persons or student organizations from possessing, storing or using weapons at approved locations for the purpose of meeting requirements of educational programs and/or a student group recognized by the University.
+This policy shall not prohibit students or student organizations from possessing, storing, or using weapons at approved locations for the purpose of meeting requirements of educational programs and/or a student group recognized by the University.
 For authorization, contact the Director of the University Police and Safety Office.

 The University Police and Safety Office provides limited, temporary storage space for on-campus residents to store ammunition and sporting arms, such as those used for hunting and other shooting sports.
-Weapons should be checked in immediately upon arrival to NDSU and checked-out immediately prior to leaving the campus.
+Sporting arms should be checked in immediately upon arrival to NDSU and checked-out immediately prior to leaving the campus.
 An officer must be present for check-in/check-out.
 The University Police and Safety Office is open and available for check-in/check-out on a 24/7 basis.

 Student Organizations/Activities